BBOXX/slate/source/includes/_irt_input_specifications.md

 Each input specification contains three mandatory fields:

-"ident" - unique identifier for the input value
+"ident" - unique identifier for the input value (see below)

 "label" - short description of the input value, to be displayed to the user